retrofuturejosh/building-react-modular-audio-player/README.md

 * Single component, ready for use instantly
 * Customizable, modular, and styleable
-* Add your own icons/buttons, change the order, decide which subcomponents/buttons are rendered
+* Add your own icons, change the order, decide which subcomponents/icons are rendered

 ## Setup